joantolos/blog/content/about.md

 I define myself as father, husband, coder and guitar fool.
 In that order.

-I enjoy every day the overwhelming energy and will of my son.
+I enjoy every day the overwhelming energy and will of my son and daughter.
 I am passionate about coding, I like to read, share with others, learn and try new things whenever I have the chance.
 As a software developer I believe in:

 * **Responsibility**
 * **Not hiding** things under the rug